 The Pandoras Box Automation allows your custom program to control almost any aspect from the PB software, e.g. parameters on Video Layers, Sequence values and content data.
 As the Pandoras Box Clients are connected to the Master system, they are controlled indirectly.
 The control parameters can be sent using the network protocols TCP and UDP.

 - software programmers who have little knowledge of Pandoras Box and want to integrate it into their application

 - Pandoras Box users who have little programming knowledge but need to write a custom application.
 Please have a look at the Widget Designer too.
 One of the main purposes of Widget Designer is to enable users who do not have any programming skills, to create their own custom applications or interfaces.
 Widget Designer provides a graphical user interface and runtime environment.
 You can create user-controls such as faders, buttons, labels and many more and instantly use them without compiling any code.
 The PRO version allows to program visually with so called nodes.
 By simply connecting those visual control components you may create a dedicated interaction logic.

 If you would like to build your own custom application to interact with Pandoras Box, the following scenarios are possible.

 One custom application with one integrated "PandorasAutomation.dll" sends and receives TCP or UDP commands to and from one Pandoras Box Master system.

-If you like to control more than one Pandoras Box Master system with your program, easily duplicate the "PandorasAutomation.dll" as many times as you wish.
+If you would like to control more than one Pandoras Box Master system with your program, simply duplicate the "PandorasAutomation.dll" as many times as you wish.

 You can hook up as many applications to one Pandoras Box Master system as you wish.
 The commands will work in LTP mode (latest takes precedence).